Segment Every Out-of-Distribution Object: Summary

 We introduce S2M, a simple and effective pipeline for OoD detection in semantic segmentation.
 S2M converts any anomaly score map into segmentation masks for accurately segmenting the OoD objects.
 S2M is general, capable of integrating anomaly scores from various OoD detectors.
 Extensive experiments demonstrate that our method surpasses other state-of-the-art OoD detection techniques on several commonly used OoD detection benchmarks datasets in terms of both component-level metrics as well as pixel-level metrics.

-We believe that S2M can be easily integrated in existing autonomous systems for accurately detecting OoD objects, thereby contributing to the overall robustness of these systems.
+{\bf Acknowledgements.} We would like to thank the anonymous reviewers for their helpful comments.
+This project was supported by a grant from the University of Texas at Dallas.

 {

 }

 \maketitlesupplementary